 Rather than creating one to one pairings, a more casual approach to the food element is appropriate here in order to keep the focus on the subtleties of the spirits and how they each express the blue agave differently or similarly.
 Follow a simple formula to create a tasty and balanced pairing board:

-- One mild salty cheese; such as quesillo, feta, havarti
+- One mild salty cheese, such as quesillo, feta, or havarti

 Notes

 You can easily create a larger tasting by adding in another tequila or two.
 Bonus points for including Siembra Ancestral, which is a hybrid of traditional and modern vino de mezcal de tequila; or La Venenosa Azul which is a raicilla and offers an interesting comparison from within Jalisco.
-If you have access to other non tequila blue agave spirits, add them to the line up as well.
-For this kind of tasting I highly recommend keeping notes- over time you may amass a list of 10 or more (non tequila) blue agave spirits that will further deepen your understanding of the flavor and characteristics that make blue agave unique.
+If you have access to other blue agave spirits, add them to the line up as well.
+For this kind of tasting I highly recommend keeping notes–over time you may amass a list of 10 or more blue agave spirits that will further deepen your understanding of the flavor and characteristics that make agave azul unique.

 Leave a Comment